 While studies are not conclusive, it is postulated that leaving one end open may permit sperm to leak out, resulting in less post-operative discomfort; this is because there is no sudden pressure back-up to the testicles.

 The leakage does not increase risk of pregnancy, as the other end of the vas is sealed.
 Sperm are simply reabsorbed back into the testicles in a natural process that causes no pain or pressure.

 Studies also indicate that it reduces the time it takes for a vasectomy, and vasectomy reversal may also be easier to perform later, if desired.
 We do not recommend getting a vasectomy if you think you may eventually want a reversal.
 You should consider vasectomy as a permanent contraceptive method.

-Not all vasectomists around the world perform this open ended technique, and some prefer to cauterize both ends.
 At Gentle Procedures Mississauga our doctor is able to maintain our high success rates while also offering the potential benefits of an Open-Ended vasectomy.

 Possible Risks and Complications with a Vasectomy Procedure

 There are no life-threatening complications associated with NSV (No-Scalpel Vasectomies).
 The minor complications that can arise are generally short-lived and resolve with ice, rest, anti-inflammatories, and time.
 Long term safety with NSV is considered excellent, although all of the following are possible:

 Mild discomfort: Some men report a mild aching sensation to the scrotum for a few hours to a few days after the procedure.